Women's World Championships: Jaismine, Shashi advance, Shruti bows out | Sports-Games

 India, however, suffered its first casualty as Shruti Yadav (70kg), who had replaced Sanamacha Chanu, succumbed to a 0-5 defeat at the hands of China's Zhou Pan.

-Competing in the 60kg event, Jaismine, who won the bronze in the 2022 Birmingham CWG, needed less than 90 seconds to end the bout.
+Competing in the 60kg events, Jaismine, who won the bronze in the 2022 Birmingham CWG, needed less than 90 seconds to end the bout.

-The 21-year-old boxer from Haryana was at her a belligerent best as she unleashed a series of jabs on her opponent.
+The Indian was at her a belligerent best as she unleashed a series of jabs on her opponent.
 The referee gave the Tanzanian boxer two standing counts before he was forced to stop the contest.

 It was the third RSC win by an Indian boxer in the tournament.